amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 [c5b7ba4e67a](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=c5b7ba4e67a),
 [a1115fa0782](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=a1115fa0782))
-to the v14 development branch that will help `update` and `delete` queries run just little a bit faster, especially on tables with many columns of which only few are typically updated in a given query.
-More importantly, those changes allowed refactoring of some lagacy code for handling `update` and `delete` queries on partitioned tables, which will make them run still faster compared to v13, and will enable them to use execution-time partition pruning (only `select` queries could use execution-time pruning before).
-These changes for partitioned tables taken together will allow prepared `update` and `delete` queries run faster compared to v13 by taking advantage of the new execution-time pruning capability, especially at higher partition counts.
+to the v14 development branch that will help `update` and `delete` queries run little a bit faster, especially on tables with many columns of which only few are typically updated in a given query.
+More importantly, those changes allowed the refactoring of some lagacy code for handling `update` and `delete` queries on partitioned tables, which will make them run still faster compared to v13, and will enable them to use execution-time partition pruning (only `select` queries could use execution-time pruning before).
+These and some other improvements in the execution of `update`/`delete` plans will allow prepared `update` and `delete` queries on partitioned tables run faster compared to v13, especially at higher partition counts.

-To explain what has changed about how `update` works, let's take a look at the plan a typical update uses to retrieve the rows that need to be updated.
-First, running on v13, it looks as follows:
+To understand what changes, let's consider how Postgres typically carries out an update statement.
+The plan for an `update` consists of a node to retrieve the rows to be updated and another node on top that invokes the target table's access method routine to perform the actual update and peforms other auxiliary actions like updating the indexes, fire triggers, etc.  While the latter (the top-level node) works mostly the same in v14, there's a new task for it now due to some changes made to the output format of the former (the node producing the rows to be updated).
+Previously, that node produced the whole *new* row that the top-level node could pass as-is to the table access method, which in turn would use it replace the old version.
+This is how it would look:

 ```
 $ psql